-Based on the Seismic Ground Motion Parameter Zoning Map of China (GB18306-2015), this study used the Monte Carlo method to simulate synthetic mainshock sequences.
+Based on the Seismic ground motion parameters zonation map of China (GB 18306-2015), this study uses the Monte Carlo method to simulate synthetic mainshock sequences.
 Then, according to the magnitude of the mainshock, the Omi-Reasenberg-Jones (Omi-R-J) aftershock activity model (Omi, 2013, 2016, 2019) is used to simulate the aftershock sequences that follow mainshocks for a certain magnitude threshold.
 Finally, the mainshocks and the aftershocks are combined to calculate the regional seismic hazard using ground motion prediction equations (GMPEs).
 Thus, the influence of aftershocks on seismic hazard analysis is analyzed.

-- Xichang city, one of the three major space launch facilities in China, is located in the Anning River Valley in southwestern Sichuan Province.
+The city of Xichang, one of the three major space launch facilities in China, is located in the Anning River valley in the southwest of Sichuan Province.
 The Anning River fault and the Zemu River fault run through the city.
-Historically, three M ≥ 7.0 earthquakes have occured in the region: a M7.0 event in 814, a M7.5 earthquake in 1536 and a M7.5 event in 1850 (Fig. 1).
-The Anning River fault is one of the main faults in the North-South Sichuan-Yunnan tectonic belt and is also an important fault in Southwest China.
-According to regional geological data (Li, 1993; He & Ikeda, 2007), the Anning River fault zone is the boundary of different tectonic units with Paleozoic to Mesozoic ages.
+Historically, three $M \ge 7.0$ earthquakes have occurred in the region: a $M{7.0}$ event in 814, a $M{7.5}$ earthquake in 1536, and a $M{7.5}$ event in 1850 (Fig. 1).
+The Anning River fault is one of the main faults in the north-south Sichuan-Yunnan tectonic belt and is also an important fault in southwest China.
+According to regional geological data (Li, 1993; He and Ikeda, 2007), the Anning River fault zone is the boundary of different tectonic units with Paleozoic to Mesozoic ages.
 The west side of the fault contains a metamorphic complex and magmatic rock belt, and a Mesozoic-Cenozoic sedimentary basin lies on the east side.
-The Zemu River fault has been active throughout the Holocene (Li, 1997; - 90 Du, 2000) and is connected to the Anning River fault zone in the north and the Xiaojiang fault zone in the south.
-The fault has an overall strike of 330°, a fault plane dip angle of more than 60° and a dip direction of northeast or southwest.
-Since the late Quaternary, the Anning River fault and Zemu River fault have been characterized by continuous strike-slip movements (Xu et al., 2003a; Xu et al., 2003b).
-The Anning

-River fault and Zemu River fault are located at the boundary of the central Yunnan secondary block in the rhombus-shaped Sichuan-Yunnan block, which controls the focal positions of most nearby earthquakes with $M \ge 7$ (Lu et al., 2012).
+The Zemu River fault has been active throughout the Holocene (Li and Wang, 1977; Du, 2000) and is connected to the Anning River fault zone in the north and the Xiaojiang fault zone in the south.
+The fault has an overall strike of 330°, a fault plane dip angle of more than 60°, and a dip direction of northeast or southwest.
+Since the late Quaternary, the Anning River fault and Zemu River fault have been characterized by continuous strike-slip movements (Xu et al., 2003a, b).
+The Anning River fault and Zemu River fault are located at the boundary of the central Yunnan secondary block in the rhombus-shaped Sichuan-Yunnan block, which controls the focal positions of most nearby earthquakes with $M \ge 7$ (Lu et al., 2012).

 Xichang is located in an area prone to strong earthquakes.
-Considering the impact of aftershocks in seismic hazard assessment, it is of critical importance to focus on fortifying areas subject to strong aftershocks, especially against landslides, debris flows and other secondary geological disasters.
+Considering the impact of aftershocks in seismic hazard assessment, it is of critical importance to focus on fortifying areas subject to strong aftershocks, especially against landslides, debris flows, and other secondary geological disasters.
 However, these preparations require the development of accurate disaster prevention technologies.